 Legendary designer and adman, George Lois, said “truly great graphic and verbal communication reflects, adapts and helps to change the culture.”

 From his globally recognised screen-prints of Marylin Monroe, Michael Jackson and Mick Jagger to his paintings of Coca Cola bottles, Warhol capitalised on the power of brands and celebrity more successfully than almost any brand before or after.
 His influence is everywhere; Instagram filters, screen printed t-shirt designs and even the term “superstar” can all trace their origins back to Warhol.

 The spreadsheet talks

-In the world of marketing and advertising where success hinges on great ideas, it can often become the case that what may engage and entertain might not do what it´s really supposed to – persuade the audience to purchase your product.
+In the world of marketing and advertising where success hinges on great ideas, it can become the case that what may engage and entertain might not do what it´s really supposed to – persuade the audience to purchase your product.

-And it's clear Warhol understood this.
+It's clear Warhol understood this.
 In fact, he famously claimed “good business is the best art.”

-This belief is reflected in his sales.
+And it's reflected in his sales.
 Aside from a brief dip in the 1990s, his artwork value has only experienced an upward trajectory.
 Between 1987 and 2010 his average auction price shot up 3,400%.
 And in just 2014, Warhol's works sold for $569 million – more than a sixth of the global art market!

 But what is the key to his success?

 Through the relevance, freshness and accessibility of his work, Warhol captured the essence of the commercial age in which he lived unlike anyone before him.
 This made his work, as well as himself, become a cultural and historical artefact – something priceless.